 Double-sided tape has either thick or thin bonding systems.
 Tapes with thick bonding systems adhere well to unusual, non-uniform, or highly patterned and textured surfaces.
 This type of tape usually has a foam carrier layer.
 Thin bonding systems are significantly thinner.
 Sometimes the carrier layer is so thin that they are pretty much an adhesive on top of a silicone liner.
 These tapes are best suited for light adhesion applications.

 Width varies quite a bit with double-sided tape.
 Rolls are available in widths less than 1/4-inch to several inches wide.
-Each type of tape will have several width options to suit your project.
+Each type of tape will have several width options to suit specific projects.

-The right double-sided tape for your project depends on the surface of the two objects you’re trying to stick together.
+The right double-sided tape for a project depends on the surface of the two objects that the user wants to stick together.
 Surface energy is the degree of attraction or repulsion force a material exerts on another material.
 Double-sided tape works best on surfaces with a high surface energy, like glass, glazed tile, and bare metals.
 The surface energy of plastic can vary quite a bit, but in general, it’s best to use a stronger tape.
 Then there’s silicone, which has such low surface energy that conventional adhesives won’t stick to it.
 Silicone needs a very tacky adhesive, or one specially formulated to adhere to it.

-For flat and smooth surfaces like glass, aluminum, and PVC, you can use thinner tape.
+For flat and smooth surfaces like glass, aluminum, and PVC, thinner tape works well.
 For rougher surfaces like wood, cement, brick, and stucco, thicker tapes work best.
 Painted or coated surfaces need thicker, stronger tape as well.

 The environment plays an important role in the adhesion of double-sided tape.
 Is the tape for indoor or outdoor use?
 Some tapes are not designed to hold up in outdoor environments.